wiesemann-theis/node-red-contrib-wut/README.md

 ## Installation

 The easiest way to install the WuT nodes is to use the Node-RED editor's `Menu -> Manage palette` option.
-In the `Install` tab you can search for the `node-red-contrib-wut` package and click `install`.
+In the `Install` tab you can search for the `@wiesemann-theis/node-red-contrib-wut` package and click `install`.
 Once the installation is complete the nodes will available straight away (no Node-RED restart required).

 Alternatively, you can run the following command in your Node-RED user directory (typically `~/.node-red`):

-    npm i node-red-contrib-wut
+    npm i @wiesemann-theis/node-red-contrib-wut

 The WuT nodes will then be available after you have restarted your Node-RED instance.